Updated: Feb 2021

 This means that juices with a high VG content (70 % or higher) can cause problems with wicking and may ruin your coils.
-So if you’re regularly running into issues with dry puffs and burnt coils, it could be the e-liquid you’re using.
-Try changing your high-VG e-liquid for one with around a 50/50 mix or primarily PG, such as Halo Vapour Co e-liquid.
+So if you’re regularly running into issues with dry puffs and burnt coils, it could be the vape juice you’re using.
+Try changing your high-VG juice for one with around a 50/50 mix or primarily PG, such as Halo Vapour Co.

 This isn’t always a problem, though.
 Sub-ohm tanks, for example, are often well set up to deal with higher-VG juices.
 However, if your tank doesn’t have excellent wicking, they could easily cause an issue.